jackmurray50/ChessSolverSite/README.md

 It should be noted that the server is NOT secure.
 Passwords are optional, they're not salted (They are encrypted though), there's no way to retrieve a forgotten password or to change it.
 That may be changed in the future, but for now its considered an unimportant feature.

 In short: The server passes a board-state to the client.
 The client plays games, then returns them back to the server, which then adds those to the database.

+Useful reading:
+[Shannon's Number](https://en.wikipedia.org/wiki/Shannon_number), an estimation of how many possible games there are.
+[Solving Chess](https://en.wikipedia.org/wiki/Solving_chess) is finding ways to optimize a strategy for chess in a way that one player can always force a victory.
+[Solved Games](https://en.wikipedia.org/wiki/Solved_game) are games whose outcome can be predicted from any position.